MengHao666/Minimal-Hand-pytorch/README.md

 ## Update
 ###
+* 2021/08/22  many guys may get errors when creating environment from .yaml file, u may refer to [here](https://github.com/MengHao666/Minimal-Hand-pytorch/issues/29#issue-976328196)
 * 2021/03/09  update about `utils/LM.py`, **time cost drop from 12s/item to 1.57s/item**

 * 2021/03/12  update about `utils/LM.py`, **time cost drop from 1.57s/item to 0.27s/item**